kubermatic-labs/kkp-using-argocd/README.md

     ```shell
     make install-kkp-dev
     ```
-1. Add seed for self (need manual update of kubeconfig in seed.yaml)
+1. Add Seed CustomResource for master cluster itself
     ```shell
     make create-long-lived-master-seed-kubeconfig
     # commit changes to git and push latest changes in
     make push-git-tag-dev
     ```
-1. Wait for all apps to sync in ArgoCD (depending on setup - you can choose to sync all apps manually)
+1. Wait for all apps to sync in ArgoCD (depending on setup - you can choose to sync all apps manually.
+In the demo, all apps are configured to sync automatically.)
 1. Seed DNS record AFTER seed has been added (needed for usercluster creation).
 Seed is added as part of ArgoCD apps reconciliation above (In the demo, this step is automated via external-dns app)
     ```shell
     # Apply DNS record manually in AWS Route53